immunogenomics/cov-ldsc/README.md

 ## Repo Contents
 - [ldscore](./ldscore): scripts used for running LDSC
 - [example](./example): example files used in demo
-- [manuscript](./manuscript): data and scripts to reproduce the result in the manuscript
+- [manuscript](./manuscript): data and scripts to reproduce the results in the manuscript

 ## Getting Started
 To download cov-ldsc you should clone this repository via the command